aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 sub-CLNC0008      ses-M000       Female    AD       73.2
 ```

+!!! note
     Note that to make the display clearer, the rows contain successive tabs, which should not happen in an actual TSV file.

 We call this file `ADvsHC_participants.tsv`.